-It is recognised that parents of children with SEN may, from time to time, have particular concerns regarding their child's individual needs.
-Any concerns about SEN provision in our school should be made in the first instance to the class teacher with further discussions with the SENCO as required.
-If the issue has not been resolved, then further discussion will be with the headteacher.
-If concerns are still unresolved parents will be asked to make a formal complaint and directed to the School Complaints Procedures, which can be found on the school website
+It is recognised that parents of children with SEND may, from time to time, have particular concerns regarding their child's individual needs.
+Any concerns about SEND provision in our school should be made in the first instance to the class teacher with further discussions with the SENDCO as required.
+If the issue has not been resolved, then further discussion will be with the head teacher.
+If concerns are still unresolved parents will be asked to make a formal complaint and directed to the School Complaints Procedures, this information can be found on the school website.

-The school acknowledges the difference between a concern and a complaint, however, the requirement to have a Complaints Policy does not undermine efforts to resolve the concern informally.
+The school acknowledges the difference between a concern and a complaint, however, the requirement to have a complaints policy does not undermine efforts to resolve the concern informally.
 Concerns will be dealt with by school as quickly, sympathetically and effectively as possible.